Best daily deals

 For a 5.1 system, there are three front-channel speakers, two rear-channel speakers, and one subwoofer.
 You can get a basic understanding of how to place the speakers depending on its dedicated channel.

 The center channel speaker goes under or above your screen, which should be directly in front of your couch.
-After that, take your side-channel speakers and place to the sides of the screen, so you form the third point of an equilateral triangle.
+After that, take your side-channel speakers and place them on the sides of the screen so you form the third point of an equilateral triangle.
 Toe them in toward the listening position until each hits a 30º angle (see the illustration above).

 Then there are the rear left and right speakers.
 These give a sense of spatial awareness, hence why they’re referred to as the surround channels.
 They have a sharper 90-110º angle.
 Both speakers should be equidistant from you and sit at ear level.